Ranger802004/asusmerlin/wan-failover-readme.txt

 - Log Clean Mode: This will clean the log file leaving only the last 1000 messages.
 Add the command argument "logclean" to use this mode.

 WAN IP Address Targets:
-- The script will now attempt to create a route for each WAN IP Address Target if it does not exist, this will allow the ping monintor to work for both interfaces simultaneously.
+- The script will now attempt to create a route for each WAN IP Address Target if it does not exist, this will allow the ping monitor to work for both interfaces simultaneously.
 - Test the IP Addresses you configure during install prior to installing to make sure that server allows ICMP Echo Requests "ping".
 - Use Different IP Addresses for each interface

 Configuration:
 - User Set Variables that are created on install will be created under /jffs/configs/wan-failover.conf and used by the script for these custom variables.

-Hello guys, I have attached a script I wrote to replace the built in Failover function from ASUS that is awful.
-Please let me know if you have any suggestions or questions, thank you.
-You can set this to run in the background with a cron job or let another script start it like wan-event, also you will see there are several variables you can set from within the script.

 v1.2 Notes - 05/21/2022:
 - DNS Logic Update to account for missing variables.